donnyt/pricing-engine/tasks/prd-po-pricing-engine.md

 - CLI and API endpoints should be simple and well-documented for use by sales, ops, and other systems.
 - If a PO has windows, a premium can be applied as an additional business rule.
 - The system should be modular to allow future expansion (e.g., other product types).
+- The system should support saving and loading Zoho Analytics data locally using SQLite3 to minimize unnecessary API calls and improve performance.

 ## 7. Technical Considerations (Optional)